makrai/notes/merrill2010-param-norm-grow.md

   * Such "saturated" networks are known to have a reduced capacity compared to the full network family
     * can be described in terms of formal languages and automata
-  * suggest:
+  * we suggest:
     saturation is a new characterization of an inductive bias implicit in GD
     * of particular interest for NLP
 * We leverage the emergent discrete structure in a saturated transformer to analyze the role of different attention heads, finding that
   * some heads focus locally on a small number of positions, while
   * other heads compute global averages, allowing counting
 * We believe understanding the interplay between these two capabilities may